annedh93/New-Black-Holacracy/Roles/Anchor Circle/M&A_Maestro.md

-# Role: M&A Maestro
+# M&A Maestro

+## Purpose

-# Purpose: Initiating, supervising and executing possible mergers and acquisitions
+Initiating, supervising and executing possible mergers and acquisitions

+## Accountabilities

-# Accountabilities: ['Providing supervision for added value and financial impact', 'Assessing risk and compliance', 'Guarding culture fit', 'Deploying adequate resources on M&A processes']
+* Providing supervision for added value and financial impact

-# People: ['Steven Bakker']
+* Assessing risk and compliance

+* Guarding culture fit

+* Deploying adequate resources on M&A processes

+## People

+* Steven Bakker